Feature request #21279

 ogr2ogr C:/Users/tobwen/AppData/Local/Temp/processing_08c1c2be50d4431a82d6d123c3eeec35/ae5cee8d9c484a1986ed5a3db42f1d50/OUTPUT.shp R:/demo.sqlite -dialect sqlite -sql "SELECT ST_Buffer(geometry, 10.0) AS geometry,* FROM 'demo'" -f "ESRI Shapefile"

-#8 Updated by Tobias Wendorff about 1 year ago
+#8 Updated by Tobias Wendorff over 1 year ago

 To prevent oblivion: this is still an issue in QGIS v3.7.0-Master, revision 8c21a9e848